dstufft/personal-peps/git-and-github.rst

   each push.
 * Migrate any issues for these projects to their respective bug tracker on Github.
+* Use hg-git to provide a read-only mirror on hg.python.org which will enable read-only uses of the hg.python.org instances of the specified repositories to remain the same.

 This will restore these repositories to similar functionality as they currently have.
 In addition to this the migration will also include enabling testing for